Understanding Oklahoma Public School Funding

 Parents want a better understanding of how schools are funded and which solutions they should be advocating.

 By now, most Oklahoma families are well aware of the budget challenges facing our public schools.
 At dinner parties, around water coolers and on playground benches across Green Country the discussion seems to have shifted.
 Parents want a better understanding of how schools are funded and which solutions they should be advocating to help alleviate the current budget crisis.
+Here’s what you should know about Oklahoma public school funding.

 School Funding 101